 The Lost Desert is approximately 280 kilometres south west of Neopia Central, directly bordering the Haunted Woods.
 It is roughly 480 square kilometres in size, though due to sand storms it can seem much bigger to travelers.
 The area is completely covered with sand; only a few oases dotting the landscape.
-A river with an unknown name runs through the centre of the region.
+The Seeral River runs through the centre of the region.
 There is known to be an area of desert heading north from Qasala to the Haunted Woods where magical mirages happen, and can harm Neopets and send them mad.

 Here's how the Lost Desert has changed over the years.
 Click on the thumbnails to view larger snapshots.

 The desert is extremely warm in the day and almost always sunny.
 At night, temperatures can plunge unexpectedly.
 There are occasional sand storms that rip through the area.

 Sand storms can be sudden and heavy in some places.

 As the Lost Desert is fractured, no one person rules it all.
 Sakhmet is currently headed by Princess Amira, who has only recently taken the title Queen out of respect for her murdered father, King Coltzan III.
 Amira has a younger sister, Vyssa, who runs the country while Amira is away on business.
 Neither sister is known to have any children.
 There is also a Senate, but it is unclear how much power it wields.